New Cairo: Economy and utilities

 There are dozens of factories in New Cairo.
-GE is working with the American University in New Cairo on energy initiatives.
+General Electric are working with the American University in New Cairo on energy initiatives.
 El Sewedy Electric has its headquarters in the Fifth Settlement of New Cairo.

 The city is connected to other cities by a vast network of bus lines, and construction has begun for a monorail line that connects the city with the Cairo suburb of Nasr City to the west, and the New Administrative Capital to the east.
 The city gets its drinking water from a water plant in Obour City, nearby.

 A branch of Al Ahly SC is currently under construction in the eastern part of the city.
-There is also a championship golf course with tennis facilities lies in the Kattameya section of New Cairo.
+There is also a championship golf course with tennis lies in the Kattameya section of the city.

 At the entrance of New Cairo is Cairo Festival City, a 285 hectare (700 acres) real estate development which has parks, games, pools, gardens, walkways, business office space, a large mall and a dancing fountain.
 In addition to that, there are many other malls in New Cairo including Point 90, Downtown Kattameya, Porto Cairo, Emerald Plaza and Park mall, in addition to numerous other, smaller malls.